rstudio/education.rstudio.com/content/blog/2020-06-22-native-classroom/index.markdown

 Skills in coding and statistics grow through application, which happens best when students are motivated to answer a question.
 If one of our goals as instructors is to increase diversity in STEM and data science, then we need to become literate on a diversity of questions that people are motivated to answer.

 For this workshop, I've chosen the route of letting students choose among datasets on public health and social justice issues.
 These topics are too widely pertinent to Native peoples, e.g. diabetes[^diabetes], cancer[^cancer], suicide[^suicide], and gun crime[^guns].
-Now, no group is homogenous and it is inaccurate to think that every member of a marginalized group is interested in social justice; however, these topics do draw the interest of my students.
+Now, no group is homogeneous and it is inaccurate to think that every member of a marginalized group is interested in social justice; however, these topics do draw the interest of my students.
 They are also issues that the power of data literacy can help students solve in their lifetimes.
 In the future, I plan to incorporate datasets on other contemporary issues, such as social media usage (similar to [Girls Inc of NYC](https://www.elsevier.com/connect/teaching-data-science-through-the-lens-of-social-justice-issues)), as the current hard-hitting topics may turn-off some students.
 The provided datasets serve as the basis for group projects, in which students hone and analyze their research questions.

 [^diabetes]: [Call to action: A new path for improving diabetes care for Indigenous peoples, a global review](https://www.sciencedirect.com/science/article/pii/S0168822716302467)